Ramigiusz/SOC-Automation-Project/README.md

 ![image](https://github.com/user-attachments/assets/1e8f2a95-4214-48f9-b784-a8cb78852dc3)

-We catched attacker attempt to use mimikatz, congratulations!
+We caught attempt to use mimikatz on our Wazuh agent, congratulations!